 80.7.3 Piston

 Category RallyGP:

 The engines will be sealed.
-A seal on the top of the engine (camhead cover excluded) and a seal on the bottom of the engine will be placed during preliminary scrutineering.
+A seal will be placed between the cylinder and cylinder head, second seal between the cylinder and the crankcase and third seal crankcase housings.
+The seals will be placed during preliminary scrutineering.